portsoc/hangman-in-branches/README.md

 ## Further Exploration

-Some of the functionality of the game does not need to take place on the client side.
-The client should instead fetch these resources from the server.

-In the next branch, we will start to move functions from the `client` folder to `server`.
+Think about a restaurant.
+Not all the functionalities take place in the front of house.
+For example preparing the food is done at the back of the restaurant and is served to the client.

+Similarly some of the functions that we currently have in `index.js` of the `client` folder can be moved to the `server` folder (more specifically to `svr.js`).
+This way we purposefully limit the client's access to some resources and instead ask them to send a request each time (using an API).

-So your task in this branch is to decide which one of the functions within `index.js` should be moved to `server`.
+Your task in this branch is to decide which one of the functions and variables within `index.js` should be moved to files within the `server` folder.

-Write down your guesses and compare them with other students if you can, before checking our model solution in the next branch.
+Write down your guesses and compare them with other students, then check our model solution (the next branch).

 <p align="right">(<a href="#top">back to top</a>)</p>